Style guide for GroundUp reporters, photographers and editors

-Use a comma after said.
+Use a comma or colon after said.
 E.g. Mandela said, "I learned that courage was not the absence of fear, but the triumph over it."

 "I learned that courage was not the absence of fear, but the triumph over it," said Mandela.
 (Note the comma comes before the closing quotation mark.)

 "What is your favourite ice cream?" asked Peters.